Create a B2 Article

 Introduction

 Have you ever felt like your free time disappears without doing anything meaningful?
-Many teenagers complain about feeling stressed and busy, even when they have a break.
+Many teenagers complain about feeling stressed and busy.
 So, what’s the best way to enjoy your time off?

 Find what energises you

 In my experience, the best use of free time is doing something that makes you feel better.
 For some, that’s playing sports or going for a walk.
-Others prefer reading, drawing, or spending time with friends.
-The key is to do something that helps you relax and forget about school or pressure.
+Others prefer reading or spending time with friends.
+The key is to do something that helps you relax.

 Avoid time traps

-Believe it or not, spending hours on your phone often makes you feel more tired, not relaxed.
-I’ve wasted whole weekends scrolling through videos and feeling worse afterwards.
-It’s better to plan something fun and real.
+Believe it or not, spending hours on your phone often makes you feel more tired.
+I’ve wasted whole weekends scrolling through videos.
+It’s better to plan something real and enjoyable.

 To sum up, free time is a chance to recharge your energy.
-Use it to enjoy life, not just escape from it.
 Why not try something new this weekend and see how you feel?

 You have seen this question in a student magazine: